 What can I say?
 It is really a good time to be alive as kids… that’s if the kids have fairly rich parents.
 At 315 English pounds (US$398), the McLaren 720S Ride-On Toy costs just a fraction of an actual road-going McLaren 720S and a steal for a 720S even as a (super) kiddie ride.
 It is the second such replica for kids from McLaren since after the P1 that debuted 3 years ago.

 Music and short movie can be loaded from a USB or SD card in their respective port/card slot.
 There is also a selection of “popular songs” for six-year-olds preloaded on the system.
-I am guessing Baby Shark is one of the track.
+I am guessing Baby Shark is one of the tracks.
 Just a wild guess.
 No words on the range of this electric ride-on toy for kids, though.
 Neither was top speed disclosed.

 In addition to the Papaya Spark, the McLaren 720S Ride-On Toy is also offered in Azores Orange, Belize Blue, Lantana Purple, Onyx Black, Mauvine Blue, Silica White, and Saros Grey.

 The McLaren 720S Ride-On Toy is available to order now, priced at the aforementioned £315 (US$398), at select global toy stores.
 If you ask me, it is surprisingly affordable.
 In fact, it is barely 8 percent of the asking price of the Toylander 1 Electric Car for Kids.